-How do you know if the site can be iframed?
+How do I know if a site can be iframed?

 If you're planning to iframe content hosted by a media player, you'll often see a share icon that includes an embed code you can copy into Splash.